Struggling with Milk Blisters?

 The treatment of a milk breast blister is similar to that of plugged ducts.

 The following can be done for a few days until the blocked nipple pore clears.

 1. Moist heat: An Epsom salt soak, done four times daily (one handful of Epsom with every 2L of water).
 Remember to rinse your breasts afterward to remove the saltiness.
 You can add a moist, hot compress after pumping or breastfeeding too.
 Cold compression can be helpful as a pain reliever between feedings.

 2. The blister might open on its own, but if it doesn't, you can:

 - Rub the nipple with a moist, warm facecloth.

 - Use a sterilized needle to puncture the blister.
 Soak the needle in rubbing alcohol for 5 minutes before using it.

 Always wash your hands and affected breast before doing the above!

-3. Clear the duct: Get your baby to breastfeed afterwards, this will drain the duct (you could also pump).
-Don’t get a fright if you notice some thick, stringy milk while expressing.
+3. Clear the duct: Get your baby to breastfeed afterward; this will drain the duct (you could also pump).
+Don’t feel frightened if you notice some thick, stringy milk while expressing.